Brent Barry

-Brent Robert Barry (born December 31, 1971), also known by the nickname "Bones", is an American professional basketball coach, executive, broadcaster and former player.
+Brent Robert Barry (born December 31, 1971), nicknamed "Bones", is an American professional basketball coach, executive, broadcaster and former player.
 He is a game analyst for Amazon Prime's coverage of the National Basketball Association (NBA).
 The shooting guard played professionally in the NBA, winning two league championships with the Spurs in 2005 and 2007, and also won the Slam Dunk Contest in 1996.
 He is the son of Basketball Hall of Famer Rick Barry.

 After retiring, Barry worked as a sports commentator for the NBA on TNT and was a studio host for the NBA TV show NBA Gametime.
 In 2018, he returned to the Spurs as an executive.
 In 2024, he joined the Phoenix Suns as an assistant coach.
 He is also a commentator of the NBA 2K series and has been a commentator since the release of NBA 2K21.

 Early life

 Barry was born on December 31, 1971, in Hempstead, New York.
 He is the son of Hall of Famer Rick Barry.
 He attended De La Salle High School in Concord, California.